-If you are contributing, while you are eligible, the government will also contribute up to \$521.43 each year.
-This is a 50-cent payment from the government for the first \$1,042.86 you contribute either voluntarily or through your salary or wage deductions.
+If you are contributing, while you are eligible, the government will also contribute up to \$260.72 each year.
+This is a 25c per dollar payment from the government for the first \$1,042.86 you contribute either voluntarily or through your salary or wage deductions.